 The framework and Results-Based Monitoring (RBM) Indicators are identified in Table-2.2 of Inception Report.
-The indicators are further being enhanced and refined in consultation with the client as well as the stakeholders.
+The indicators will be further enhanced and

-The improvement of indicators is a continuous process throughout the project implementation in the light of real and on-ground situations.
+They will also get improved as the project implementation progresses as in the light of real and on the ground situations.